top of page

 • Toy poodle

 For the best possible life for your "Best Mate" then try to understand more about your dogs (Breed) psychological makeup.
 Find out more about what makes them tick?
-What makes them - them.
+What makes them - "them".
 All dogs were created in some form to do a particular job.
+This is in origins of dogs as dogs were NOT always family pets.
+They were bred to do a job.
+This has changed with the introduction of Oodles and other mixed breeds.

 • Border Collie - Herding sheep